 The psychiatry fellow participates in daily rounds on the psychiatry and behavioral health consultation service with a multidisciplinary team that includes psychiatry and psychology attendings and trainees, reviewing new and active cases.
 Because this program is in a free-standing metropolitan children's hospital that serves as the primary location for a major medical school's pediatric services, a wide range of pediatric problems across the full pediatric age span is seen.
 The fellow generally sees four to six new consultations per week, including emergency cases, and provides follow-up care to those patients who remain in the hospital.
 Brief outpatient follow-up, under supervision of the service faculty, occasionally takes place as the fellow's schedule permits.
 General psychiatry residents also rotate on this service, which allows the fellows to participate in supervision and teaching during the rotation.

-For 1.5 hours every other week on Mondays for the first year of training, each CAP 1 fellow participates in this rotation where direct supervision and guidance is provided to foster skill building in diagnostic assessments.
+For 1.5 hours once a month on Friday mornings for the first year of training, each CAP 1 fellow participates in this rotation where direct supervision and guidance is provided to foster skill building in diagnostic assessments.
 Through this rotation, fellows gain experience and confidence in evaluating new patients through the general intake clinic process.
 The objective of this rotation is to develop proficiency in the evaluation and treatment of the wide range of non-emergent psychiatric problems at the point of entry into psychiatric services.
 Fellows are expected to gather and integrate clinical information and collaborate with schools and other providers with the goal of formulating each case to provide initial treatment recommendations and initiate treatment planning.
-Fellows benefit from direct supervision and/or by use of the one-way mirror video suite.
+Fellows benefit from direct supervision.
 New cases seen by the fellows will be incorporated into their longitudinal treatment caseload.

 Through this experience, fellows learn to provide efficient, expert child and adolescent psychiatric emergency assessments, interventions and treatment planning.
 They also gain experience in collaborating with community agencies and hospital staff including nurses, social workers, pediatric specialists, abuse team workers, and other health care professionals in crisis situations.
 A faculty attending is also on call every night to supervise all cases and provide clinical assistance as needed.

-Fellows who work on call past 10 p.m. are considered to be post-call, and are required to take off the following afternoon to ensure adequate time for rest and personal activities.
-Fellows are not expected to carry their beepers after hours when they are not on call.
+Fellows who are in the hospital on call past 10 p.m. are considered to be post-call, and are required to take off the following afternoon to ensure adequate time for rest and personal activities.
+Fellows are not expected to carry their pagers after hours when they are not on call.